HKAB/khoplenh-summarizer/README.md

 # VTV Khop Lenh AI summarizer 📈

-| All I need is money to become rich. - Anonymous
+> All I need is money to become rich. - Anonymous

 ![Stonk](./images/intro.jpg)

-Transcribe and summarization of Khop Lenh using Whisper and LLM
+Transcribe and summarization of Khop Lenh using Whisper and LLM.
+Regularly updated on my blog.

 ## Run Locally 🚀